Coronavirus: What You Need to Know, What You Can Do

 - 504 loan program is designed to foster economic development and job creation and/or retention.
 The eligible use of proceeds is limited to the acquisition or eligible refinance of fixed assets.

 - Microloan program involves making loans through nonprofit lending organizations to underserved markets.
 Authorized use of loan proceeds includes working capital, supplies, machinery & equipment, and fixtures (does not include real estate).
-The maximum loan amount is $50,000 with the average loan size of $14,000.
+The maximum loan amount is $50,000 with an average loan size of $14,000.